RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 They watch the random selection and check the winning ticket number.
 They confirm the winner's identity matches the ticket record.
 They check that no staff or family members bought the winning ticket.

+They sign a formal certification that the draw was fair and legal.
 This document allows the charity to hand over the home to the winner.

 What Auditor Reports Actually Verify